Component load order

 You may need to specify your component’s dependency on other components or files from other components using your component’s composer.json.
 Further, you can specify a load order in your component’s

 <sequence> tag to ensure that needed files from other components are already loaded when your component loads.

 <sequence> declares the list of components that must be loaded before the current component is loaded.
 It’s used for loading different kind of files: configuration files, view files (including CSS, LESS, and template files), or setup classes.
 Note that

 <sequence> does not affect the loading of regular classes (non-setup classes).

 Setup classes are classes in the component that create or update database schema or data.

-If you know that your component’s logic depends on something in another component then you should add it to
+If you know that your component’s logic depends on something in another component, then you should add this component to

 If you change the component load order using